rongwen1/Roguelike-Mario-game-java/docs/Assignment3 Docs/A3_REQ2/notes.md

 - spawn PiranhaPlant once at second turn at start of game
 - spawn PiranhaPlant immediately after reset if nonexistent

-### todo

 Application
 - spawn Peach Bowser in close vicinity on second map

-bowser move to orig pos
-pplant spawned with reset not attackable?

 ---